 Just when you think we’ve turned a corner and things start going smoothly, I’ll change, leaving you to start the process all over again.
 The teen years are like that.
 My world is very different from when you were a teen.
 The Internet changed everything.

 So many of my friends are fighting with their parents.
-They tell me what is said to them; the hurtful words that pierce their heart; words that could be avoided if only their parent knew how to love them though this difficult season.
+They tell me what is said to them; the hurtful words that pierce their heart; words that could be avoided if only their parent knew how to love them through this challenging season.

 This parenting job is not very rewarding for you right now.
 I know all you want is a smile in the morning, the dishwasher to be unloaded without telling me, and my room to be picked up.
 You aren’t asking for too much.
 Not really.
 I’m sorry I don’t acknowledge all that you do for our family and me.
 I should.
 I need you to hold on as I struggle through this season of life.